SeldonIO/alibi/doc/source/overview/high_level.md

 Given an instance of the dataset and a prediction given by a model, a question naturally arises how would the instance minimally have to change for a different prediction to be provided.
-Such a generated instance is known as a counterfactual.
+Such a generated instance is known as a *counterfactual*.
 Counterfactuals are local explanations as they relate to a single instance and model prediction.

 Given a classification model trained on the MNIST dataset and a sample from the dataset, a counterfactual would be a